timayabi2020/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSite.md

         - `[Status <String>]`: taskStatus
         - `[Title <String>]`: A brief description of the task.
       - `[WellknownListName <String>]`: wellknownListName
-  - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
+  - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups, including nested groups, and directory roles that a user is a member of.
+Nullable.
   - `[UsageLocation <String>]`: A two letter country code (ISO standard 3166).
 Required for users that will be assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: US, JP, and GB.
 Not nullable.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[UserPrincipalName <String>]`: The user principal name (UPN) of the user.
 The UPN is an Internet-style login name for the user based on the Internet standard RFC 822.
 By convention, this should map to the user's email name.
 The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
 This property is required when a user is created.
 The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property cannot contain accent characters.
 Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
 For the complete list of allowed characters, see username policies.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderBy.
   - `[UserType <String>]`: A String value that can be used to classify user types in your directory, such as Member and Guest.
 Supports $filter (eq, ne, not, in, and eq on null values).
 NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Azure Active Directory?

-LISTS <IMicrosoftGraphList1\[]>: The collection of lists under this site.
+LISTS <IMicrosoftGraphList1[]>: The collection of lists under this site.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity